Perk Weekend! Score Up to 300 Bonus Points!*

 Understanding Computer Vision Syndrome

-Computer Vision Syndrome (CVS), also known as digital eye strain, refers to a group of eye and vision-related problems that result from prolonged computer, tablet, and smartphone use.
+Computer Vision Syndrome (CVS), also known as digital eye strain, refers to a group of eye and vision-related problems that result from prolonged use of computers, tablets, smartphones, e-readers, and other screens.

-The primary causes of CVS include poor lighting, glare on a digital screen, poor visual ergonomics, improper viewing distances, blue light exposure and reduced blinking.
+The primary causes of CVS include poor lighting, screen glare, poor visual ergonomics, improper viewing distances, blue light exposure, and reduced blinking.
 This issue comes with common symptoms characterized by the following.

 Effects of Prolonged Screen Use

 Extended periods of digital consumption can lead to a plethora of unpleasant outcomes for your vision and health.
 These range from everyday annoyances to life long eye health concerns.
-Let's look at the main risks below.
+Let's look at the main risk factors below.

 Impact on Sleep: Exposure to blue light from screens, particularly in the evening, can suppress the production of melatonin, a hormone that regulates sleep-wake cycles.
 This disruption in circadian rhythms can lead to difficulty falling asleep, poor sleep quality, and daytime drowsiness.